SimoSultan/dlm/README.md

 ## Description

 This is my first Ruby on Rails application.
 Currently studying at [Coder Academy](https://coderacademy.edu.au) and we were tasked with building a 2-way marketplace application and were given 10 days to complete this piece of assessment.
 This application is intended to be used by Learner Drivers and Instructors.
-Where a learner driver is able to book a lesson with an instructor and then are able to see that lesson in their 'my lessons' tab.
+A learner driver can sign up and book a lesson with an instructor and then are able to see all their lessons in the 'My Lessons' tab.
 Instructors and Admin roles can book lessons for students as well.
 Both instructors and students can see all of the upcoming and their past lessons for reference.
+Only people who have signed up to the app can utilise its full potential.

 This application is the MVP for a full-fledged marketplace.